Günterstal: Nature and landscape

 The Russian writer Maxim Gorky, who lived in Günterstal in 1923, wrote about the landscape the following: "We live in a beautiful, green valley near Freiburg.
 We intend to stay here over the winter.
-The vegetation here is very interesting, not only because of the colours, but due to its shape: thuja, cypress, and different pine trees. its a mild, mountainous landscape."
+The vegetation here is very interesting, not only because of the colours, but due to its shape: thuja, cypress, and different pine trees.
+It's a mild, mountainous landscape".